Bewitched (Andy Summers and Robert Fripp album)

-Legacy
+Retrospective critical reception

 John Walker and Mark Fleischmann believed that Bewitched proves that Summers was not comparable to Brian Eno, and that resultingly the album is inferior to Fripp's 1970s albums with Eno.
 They criticised Summers for "[thickening] the mix with electronic muck, leaving little solo space for himself or Fripp, who co-wrote only half the material on Bewitched; the rest is Summers' alone.
 Maybe they were too busy toying with the synth-pop trappings that dominate the record to bother playing much guitar."

 In his AllMusic review, Greg Prato noted that this new album of instrumentals was "much more rock-oriented" than the texture-focused I Advance Masked, adding that it was originally intended to be more eclectic, with the duo intending to record calypso and Ry Cooder-style Tex-Mex music.
 Prato praised the completed album for its strong guitar work, noting that Summers and Fripp "insert challenging sections into their songs (such as the 7/4 time signature in 'Maquillage'), without making them seem like an obvious attempt to impress fellow musicians.
 Although '80s-sounding electronic drums are primarily used for backbeats (such as the track 'Train'), it doesn't take away from the album's charm."